 Read on to find out exactly what rhubarb companion plants will work best for you in your vegetable garden or flower bed!
 This guide for companion planting rhubarb will encourage your sweet vegetable’s growth and will help to deter unwanted pests.
 Find out what plants make great companions and what plants make bad companions for rhubarb.
+Love rhubarb?
+Check out this delicious Rhubarb Buttermilk Muffin Recipe and this Strawberry Rhubarb Freezer Jam Recipe… both are great ways to use up your abundance of rhubarb.

 When I think of spring, I think of growing rhubarb!
 Rhubarb is often one of the first perennials to pop up in my garden and its growth is rapid and satisfying.
 This perennial LOVES cold winters- it actually does better in zones that are cooler – up to zone 7.
 Rhubarb produces more stems when it gets an extended winter chilling period with temperatures below -40… which makes it a great crop to grow in Northern Alberta and other chillier zones.